 CSPA is a business partner to approximately 250 companies seeking to advocate to positively shape the industry landscape.
 We identify and address relevant legislative, regulatory, and market challenges and opportunities.
 We proactively collaborate with key stakeholders to strengthen our voice and maximize our impact in achieving policy solutions.
+We have a consistent track record for government relations and public policy efforts and keep our members abreast of current real-time information.

 Over 75 different member-based task groups and committees and a very active Board of Directors lead CSPA and its efforts that drive our industry’s progress, vitality, and positive reputation.
 CSPA promotes the adoption of best practices that maximize safety and sustainability.
 We strengthen communication and education efforts to increase awareness and understanding of policy makers, the public, and other key stakeholders.
 CSPA coordinates and facilitates efforts with relevant agencies to advance solutions that showcase the benefits of members’ products.